Fraser Forster: 2012–13

 On 29 June 2012, it was announced that Forster had signed for Celtic on a permanent deal with a fee in the region of £2 million paid to Newcastle United.
 On signing the four-year deal, Forster stated, "I'm very happy that I'm going to be at Celtic for the next four years at least", and added that "The manager's faith in me means a lot, I've loved my two seasons at Celtic and he's done so much for my confidence."
 Manager Neil Lennon described Forster as being a "top class keeper" and that he considered him to be an important addition to the squad.

-On 7 November 2012, Forster produced a resolute performance against Barcelona in the UEFA Champions League group stages, helping Celtic record a historic 2–1 win during the week of the club's 125th anniversary.
+On 7 November 2012, Forster produced a resolute performance against Barcelona in the UEFA Champions League group stages, helping Celtic record an historic 2–1 win during the week of the club's 125th anniversary.
 Due to the calibre of his performance, the Spanish media nicknamed Forster "La Gran Muralla" ("The Great Wall").
+In 2015, Barcelona forward Lionel Messi recalled Forster's performance, referring to him as "not human, it is the best goalkeeping performance I have seen".
 Forster continued to impress in domestic matches as well.
 In January 2013, Motherwell were awarded a soft penalty against Celtic.
 Bizarrely, referee Steven McLean allowed Tom Hateley to take the penalty kick from in front of the penalty spot.
 Forster was yellow carded for his protests to McLean, but the goalkeeper went on to produce an excellent one-handed save high to his right.
 The following month in a league match against Dundee, Forster tipped over a powerful Gary Harkins dipping shot at full-stretch.
 This save was voted the SPL Save of the Season in May 2013.
 Forster went to win a second league title with Celtic that season, and completed a league and cup double on 26 May 2013 with a 3–0 win over Hibernian in the Scottish Cup Final.